 Homeowners often ask, “What’s the difference between epoxy and polyurea-polyaspartic flooring?” because they want to understand which option will last longer.
-The truth is that these materials are not competing products.
-They serve very different purposes within a professional garage floor coating system.
+The truth is that these concrete coating materials are not competing products.
+They serve very different purposes within a professional “layered” garage floor coating system.
 Knowing those differences helps you evaluate installers and avoid shortcuts that lead to premature failure.

 Ask How Moisture Is Managed Before Polyaspartic Flooring